errael/astrology-castro/README.md

 The values in layout are specified with constant expressions.

 This directive allows allocation of addresses between 101 inclusive and 111 exclusive; but not addresses 104, 106, 107, 108.
 If an _out of memory_ error occurs look at the `.def` output file for more information.

+The layout from the first file may be inherited. **If a file does not specify a layout, the layout from the first file is inherited**.

 **Note:** For `Astrolog` 770 the switch base is always at least 49; that's after the function key slots.